ostdotcom/ost-view/README.md

-# openst-explorer
+# OST View

-Presentation layer over openst-block-scanner.
-Helps in exploring utility chain data.
+OST VIEW is the home grown block explorer from OST for OpenST Utility Blockchains.

 # Setting up development environment

 Clone the repo to the directory of your choice.